Juan García-Gallardo: 2022 election campaign

+Regional vice president: 2022–2024

 On 10 March 2022, Mañueco formed a coalition government with Vox, with Vox having three of the ten ministers including García-Gallardo as vice president.
 The law on gender violence that Vox had criticised was replaced by a law on domestic violence regardless of gender, as the party had demanded.
 It was the first far-right entrance into a government in Spain since the transition to democracy from 1975 onwards.
+García-Gallardo's position as spokesperson of Vox in the legislature was taken on by Carlos Menéndez Blanco.

 In May 2022, García-Gallardo caused controversy in a discussion with Noelia Frutos in the Cortes.
 The discussion was on women and disabilities, and the Spanish Socialist Workers' Party (PSOE) deputy has dwarfism and uses a wheelchair.
 García-Gallardo had said "Look Mrs Frutos, I am not going to condescend to you and I am going to respond to your lack of respect as if you were a person like any other, not how your parliamentary group does, as I will expand upon later".
 He said that his statement was about meritocracy and it was being manipulated by his political rivals.

 García-Gallardo proposed legislation in January 2023 that would mandate abortion clinics to offer an ultrasound scan or a chance to listen to the fetal heartbeat before the procedure.
 The measures were overturned by the PP after the PSOE-led central government threatened to block it in the courts or bring about direct rule in Castile and León as a final resort.
 Leading PP figures such as President of the Community of Madrid Isabel Díaz Ayuso and Campaign Committee president Borja Sémper criticised the measures as needlessly provocative.
 He also proposes the abolition of regional laws against gender violence on the grounds that such legislation is "an anomaly in the civilised world" and on the idea that "heartless women file false complaints".

+In July 2024, García-Gallardo threatened Mañueco with breaking the coalition agreement if the PP government went through with plans to accommodate unaccompanied migrant children, known in Spain by the acronym menas (Menor extranjero no acompañado).
+He resigned on 12 July, saying that even the plan to accommodate 20 migrants was too many, and that he did not want Castile and León to turn into the banlieues of Paris or the Swedish city of Malmö.

+2025: Resignation and return to legal practice

+On 3 February 2025, García-Gallardo resigned his seat in the Cortes of Castile and León and all internal positions within Vox.
+He returned to the legal profession and to grassroots membership of Vox.
+In an open letter of resignation, he referred to Vox's leadership as an unshakeable "oligarchy".
+David Hierro, a deputy from Palencia, succeeded him as Vox leader in the region.